 We drove 70 miles from Forks to Port Angeles in search of a repair shop.
 We have come to appreciate that just because the shop advertises “fast repair while you wait”, that does not explain when the waiting begins.
-They can check what is wrong .
+They can check what is wrong in three weeks.
 We have decided to forgo the repair for now.

 Retracing our route back to Forks and to Olympic National Forest.
 We checked in at the Quinault Lake Rain Forest Resort RV Park.